uQr/cordova-docs/getting-started/create-first-app-using-vs-tools-apache-cordova.md

 # Create your first app by using Visual Studio Tools for Apache Cordova

-> **NOTE:** This article is depreciated.
+> **NOTE:** This article is deprecated.
 The new article can be found [here](/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md).